Sonja M. Brandt ’21 enjoys rainforest restoration project, ornithology and marine biology on tiny island in the Pacific Ocean

 I've come to appreciate my time at Concordia more and more as the years go by.
 I think it is a special place in the sense that you can tell that the people there are living for something bigger than themselves.
 In other words, they know what they live for, and that happens to be their faith.

-In her ornithology class at the university, she said she learned a great deal about natural history, ecology and behavior of birds, which is helpful to her now in my current job.
+In her ornithology class at the university, she said she learned a great deal about natural history, ecology and behavior of birds, which is helpful to her now in her current job.
 She also learned how to identify different species of birds by sight and sound, which is something she does on a regular basis, as well.
 Both her art and biology classes at Concordia Nebraska helped give her an eye for details, and she learned how to truly observe her surroundings.

 “This skill is very important to the work I do now,” she said.
 “Part of my work involves monitoring the reefs for an invasive species of starfish.
 It is important for me to be very observant in order to see the starfish in a literal sea of many brightly colored corals and fish.”

-She said her time at the university also helped to develop her faith in Jesus Christ
+She said her time at the university also helped to develop her faith in Jesus Christ.

 “Concordia helped me develop my faith, because my professors made sure that my faith was at the center of everything that they taught,” she said.
 “Being surrounded by other believers definitely helped too.
 Concordia Nebraska also provided opportunities for me to grow and share my faith through several mission trips that I participated in during my time there.
 These included a trip to the village of Akiachak, Alaska, Anchorage, Alaska, Guatemala, and Uruguay.”